The Green Mile (film): Music

 The official film soundtrack, Music from the Motion Picture The Green Mile, was released on December 19, 1999, by Warner Sunset Records.
 It contains 37 tracks, primarily instrumental tracks from the film score composed and conducted by Thomas Newman.
 It also contains four vocal tracks: "Cheek to Cheek" by Fred Astaire, "I Can't Give You Anything but Love, Baby" by Billie Holiday, "Did You Ever See a Dream Walking?" by Gene Austin, and "Charmaine" by Guy Lombardo and His Royal Canadians.

 Release

+In the United Kingdom, the film's distributors wished for The Green Mile to receive a 15 certificate from the British Board of Film Classification (BBFC), but they instead gave it an 18 rating, their strictest mainstream certificate, citing the film's "strong horror".
+After the distributors asked the BBFC to reconsider, the Board's presidential team viewed the film but again agreed that 18 was the appropriate certificate for the film; BBFC director Robin Duval said: "We can't give in.
+If we did, we would not be seen as independent.
+We would lose our credibility."

 Box office

 In the United States and Canada, The Green Mile opened on December 10, 1999, in 2,875 theaters and grossed $18 million in its opening weekend, placing second at the box office, just behind Toy Story 2 with $18.2 million, although Warner Bros. insisted that The Green Mile was the number one film.
 However, it did finish first for the week with $23.9 million compared to Toy Story 2s $22.1 million.
 It remained at number two in its second weekend and in the top 10 for 10 weeks but never reached number one for the weekend.
 It went on to gross $136.8 million in the United States and Canada and $150 million in other territories, bringing a worldwide total of $286.8 million, against its production budget of $60 million.
 It was the second highest-grosser in Japan for the year with a gross of $55.3 million.